ix-ds-lisbon-s1-2019/week-2-project-adengoldberg/README.md

 * You can check the data visualization bonus class to find alternative plotting libraries.
 Each one has its own set of features (faster/slower, interactive/static, basic/complex)

 Be creative!
 Find a dataset that is inspiring to you and find a way to inspire other people by using data visualization techniques!

+For my Data Visualization I choose a dataset of 120 years of data from the Olympics.
+This dataset was compelling to me because I have always loved the Olympics, and I also liked that the dataset had data from different time periods.

+This allowed me to show how the Olympics have changed over time.
+I was also able to do some cool comparisons of the Summer vs Winter Olympics, and look at data from the most recent Summer Olympics (2016).